uark-photon-team-01/photon/README.md

 **IMPORTANT INFO**

 - For some reason when starting the app not all of the widgets are drawn, just drag the window and resize it so everything fits.
-- when you drag the game window Linux/VirtualBox sends a fresh repaint event, which forces all widgets to draw.
+- When you drag the game window Linux/VirtualBox sends a fresh repaint event, which forces all widgets to draw.
 - NOTE: This doesn't always occur when first starting the game.
 Sometimes everything just loads automatically.

 #